Rad-io

 WHY MOAIs?

-Because the natives of the island were obsessed with their Moais, and that obsession distracted them from taking care of their Island.
+Because the natives of the island were obsessed with their MOAIs, and that obsession distracted them from taking care of their Island.
 Some even say their civilization eventually collapsed because of it.

 Whether the above is historically accurate or not, I like to use MOAIs as a recurring theme because they help me reflect on my own obsessions, and perhaps they can do the same for others.